srujan1997/Trading-App/src/README.md

 ### Contributor Notes:

-Please find the performance evaluation report for part 3, design documents, output files and test cases output in the docs directory.
+Please find the performance evaluation report, design documents and output files in the docs directory.

 A brief division of work between the team members:

-Srujan(srujan1997) : Development of order_service, catalog_service, application containeriztion, and design doc
+Srujan(srujan1997) : Refactoring code to use Flask framework, replication, leader election and design doc<br>
-Tejas(tejasgnaik) : Development of frontend_service, performance evaluation, generating output files, writing testcases and design doc
+Tejas(tejasgnaik) : implementing new GET order request, performing performance evaluation, generating output files, deploying into AWS and design doc

-Note: We have utilised 1 free days for this lab.

-Late Days Used for Lab1: 2
-Late Days Used for Lab2: 1
-Total Late Days Used: 3